 iii.
 Notes

-In longer pages, typically transcripts of Victorian Web books or long articles, you will sometimes find the notes placed in a column at the left.
+In longer pages, typically transcripts of Victorian Web books or long articles, you'll sometimes find the notes placed in a column at the left.
 In these cases, you need to click on the superscript numbers in the main text.
 When you do so, you find the appropriate note appearing at the top of the left-hand column.
 After reading it, press the back arrow on your keyboard to return to the main body of the chapter or article, and continue reading the main text.

 iv.
 Navigation tiles

-In the general index on the homepage, in indexes for important subjects, and at the foot of each webpage, links are printed on the blue tiles which give the website its distinctive appearance.
+In the general index on the homepage, in indexes for important subjects, and at the foot of each individual webpage, links are printed on the blue tiles which give the website its distinctive appearance.
 Again, clicking on these will allow you to find out more about the subject of your immediate interest, or its wider context.
-You will usually find a "Next" tile at the right, which will take you to another painting by the same artist, another building by the same architect, another item designed by the same designer, and so on.
+You'll usually find a "Next" tile at the right, which will take you to another painting by the same artist, another building by the same architect, another item designed by the same designer, and so on.

 v.
 Search engine